 Are you attaching any paperwork?
 If so, please give details.

 Signature:

 Date:

 Official Use

 Date acknowledgement sent:

-and deline wedge ment sent.

 By whom:

 Complaint referred to:

 Date:

-(Should you not be satisfied with the outcome of the investigation, you will be asked to submit a

-revised copy of this form to the Chair of the Local Governing Body).
+(Should you not be satisfied with the outcome of the investigation, you will be asked to submit a revised copy of this form to the Chair of the Local Governing Body).